2019 Novel Coronavirus (COVID-19)

 The Massillon City Health Department has monthly Board meetings, and all meetings are open to the public.
 The Health Department remains open during Board meetings.
 Please click to view the Board meeting schedule.

 The responsibility of the Massillon City Health Department is to protect the citizens of Massillon against disease.
-In honor of that duty, and with approval from the Mayor, the March 17, 2020 Board of Health meeting has been cancelled, and will be combined with the April 21, 2020 Board of Health meeting.
-Also, there will be no Enforcement Committee meeting scheduled for March 24, 2020.
+In honor of that duty, and with approval from the Mayor, the Board of Health meetings will be held via teleconference.

 Reminder: Our office will be closed on the following dates.
 Please click to view schedules.